Modularity of higher theta series I: cohomology of the generic fiber: Introduction

 As usual, in practice it is useful to consider generalizations with complexes instead of sheaves, and correspondences instead of maps.
 Thus, in its general form, the sheaf-cycle correspondence applies a ``trace'' to extract a cycle class from a \emph{cohomological correspondence}, which is a certain map of complexes.

 To prove the precise statement underlying \eqref{eq: intro quote}, we realize the virtual fundamental classes $\sum_{a_1} [\cZ_{\cE_1}^r(a_1)]$ and $\sum_{a_2} [\cZ_{\cE_2}^r(a_2)]$ as arising by the sheaf-cycle correspondence from cohomological correspondences $\cc_U$ and $\cc_{U^\perp}$, respectively.
 Then, we prove that a \emph{sheaf-theoretic} Fourier transform essentially takes $\cc_U$ to $\cc_{U^\perp}$.
 Finally, from this sheaf-theoretic statement we extract \eqref{eq: intro quote} by taking the trace.

-The above strategy uses essentially the additional flexibility afforded by sheaves (as opposed to cycles).
-Cohomological correspondences are maps of sheaves, and to show that the relevant two maps agree involves intricately dissecting them into pieces, Fourier transforming some of the pieces, etc. and then reassembling at the end.
+The above strategy uses crucially the additional flexibility afforded by sheaves (as opposed to cycles).

 \begin{remark} The classical sheaf-function correspondence includes a compatibility with pushforward and pullback operations; in particular, the pullback compatibility is obvious there.
-For the sheaf-cycle correspondence, there is a form of pullback compatibility but it is much subtler, and seems to require derived geometry even to formulate (a reflection of the fact that pullback of algebraic cycles is a subtle operation, which is most robustly understood through derived geometry).
+For the sheaf-cycle correspondence, there is a form of pullback compatibility but it is much subtler, and seems to require derived algebraic geometry even to formulate (a reflection of the fact that pullback of algebraic cycles is a subtle operation, which is most robustly understood through derived algebraic geometry).
 Perhaps this is a reason why the sheaf-cycle correspondence has taken relatively long to materialize into applications. \end{remark}